brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - So what do we need for this?
-- A visual Pipeline, like spinnaker or Gitlab or Tekton
+- A visual Pipeline, like spinnaker or Gitlab or Tekton which can show us exactly what is currently happening in our delivery pipeline.
 - Managed secrets & environment variables, automatically injected at runtime
 - Hardened base images for containers or VMs
 - Monitoring with default metrics & logging
 - Support
-- Let's look at a simple example
+- Let's look at a simple example at how we could onboard teams
 :::

 ---